brendan-w/pihud/README.md

 Configurable heads up display fit for the Raspberry Pi

-Warning: This project is still in the very early stages of development.
+*Warning: This project is mostly for experimenting with the underlying [OBD library](https://github.com/brendan-w/python-OBD).*

 Turning your Pi into a PiHud
 ----------------------------